AtsushiYamashita/TypeLittler/README.md

 # TypeLittler
-Little and simple feature for typescript for me
+Little and simple feature on typescript for me.